 Are you looking for the top destinations for a winter vacation in the USA?
 The US has a wide variety of winter travel destinations for both, those who love the snow and the sun.
 Read now to explore America’s best cities and destinations where it stays warm in the winter.
 Also Read 33 Best Places to Visit in the USA.

 Recently I read that over 25 million people travel each year during the Thanksgiving holiday.
 And the same goes for Christmas as well as New Year’s.
+And this continues well into early spring!

 The holiday season is one of the busiest times of the year for traveling.